 In your opinion, what makes a great hostess?

-• They are not waiting long for a table.
-If they are waiting because it is busy, they are told how long the wait is.
+- They are not waiting long for a table.
+If they are staying because it is busy, they are told how long the wait is.

-• All guest needs are accommodated, including special needs such as boosters, high chairs, and disabilities.
+- All guests’ needs are accommodated, including special needs such as boosters, high chairs, and disabilities.

 Why should we hire you?